rtlabs-com/p-net/doc/profinet_basics.rst

 Alarm types
 -----------

-* Process alarm: There is something wrong with the process, for example too high temperature.
+A process alarm describes conditions in the monitored process, for example too high temperature.
+A diagnostic alarm describes conditions in the IO Device itself, for example a faulty channel or short circuit.
+Diagnostic alarms are also stored in the IO-Device.

-* Diagnosis alarm: There is something wrong with the IO device itself.
+* Diagnosis alarm (0x0001): There is something wrong with the IO device itself.
+* Process alarm (0x0002): There is something wrong with the process, for example too high temperature.
-* Pull alarm: Module/submodule pulled from slot/subslot.
+* Pull alarm (0x0003): Module/submodule pulled from slot/subslot.
-* Plug alarm: Module/submodule plugged into slot/subslot.
+* Plug alarm (0x0004): Module/submodule plugged into slot/subslot.
-* Plug wrong alarm: Wrong module/submodule plugged into slot/subslot.
+* Plug wrong alarm (0x000a): Wrong module/submodule plugged into slot/subslot.
+* etc

 Relevant standards